Watermelon Lemonade

 This Watermelon Lemonade recipe is legit.

 I love homemade lemonade so much.
-Not only is it a nostalgic drink, but it also is just really refreshing, which is something I crave when the temperature climbs closer to 100.
+Not only is it nostalgic, but it also is just really refreshing summer drink, which is something I crave when the temperature climbs closer to 100.

 (And let’s be clear: It’s hit that here a few times already this summer, so lemonade is necessary for cooling off.)